DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-wifi/wifi-config_v5_7.rst

 It is now necessary to use the new WiFi configuration method, which involves connecting to the |EX-CS| *after you have flashed the firmware.*  You do so by connecting to the |EX-CS| via USB or by connecting to the WiFi Access Point network of the CS.
 (Note that the WiFi Access Point network approach has limitations.)

-The advantage of this is that it is independent of the flashing process, and will remeber your WiFi settings across firmware updates and changes.
+The advantage of this is that it is independent of the flashing process, and will remember your WiFi settings across firmware updates and changes.

 You can configuring WiFi settings through: